pragatidev/Python-Full-Stack-Mastery/README.md

 ## Instructor

-The course is taught by *Instructor Name*, a seasoned full-stack developer with years of industry experience. *Instructor Name* has a passion for teaching and is dedicated to helping students learn the skills needed to excel in the field of web development.
+The course is taught by *Pragati Kunwer*, a seasoned full-stack developer with years of industry experience. *Pragati Kunwer* has a passion for teaching and is dedicated to helping students learn the skills needed to excel in the field of web development.

 ## Get Started Now!